 The Bristol Cloth will be broadly and commercially appealing to local designer-makers, local brands and retailers as well as the general public with end use being for accessories, outerwear and/or interiors.

 Why so few?
-Our colour palette will change year on year according to the natural colours of fleece we source and the dyes obtained from surrounding flora.
+Our colour palette will change year on year according to the natural colours of fleece we source and the dyes available.

 16 shaft dobby weave construction